 \subsection{Approval}

-This study has received approval from the institutional review board (IRB) of the selected school.
-A petition for approval was submitted under the title ``Decoding AI: A Comprehensive Survey on Language Model Usage, Perceptions, and Policies at [institution name].''
+This study has received approval from the institutional review board (IRB) of the selected school, with a petition for approval submitted under the title of ``Decoding AI: A Comprehensive Survey on Language Model Usage, Perceptions, and Policies at [institution name].''
 The experiment was exempted from further institutional regulation due to its exclusion of sensitive demographic features such as race, ethnicity, and financial background.
-The original data collection period was from April 8 to April 22, 2024.
-However, due to a high level of interest and requests for additional time, the study period was extended to May 6, 2024, under the allowance of the IRB.
+The initial allocated period for data collection spanned from April 8 to April 22, 2024, but in response to significant interest and formal petitions for an extension, the IRB sanctioned an extension of the study period to May 6, 2024.